Caring for Your Ridge Garment Is Easy.

 - Use regular detergent

 - Do not use hot water - cool water is recommended

 Line Dry in shade (Recommended)

 Tumble Dry Low

 We recommend line drying, despite Ridge performing well in the dryer, to enhance the longevity of the Ridge clothing you love.
 Ultra-fine Merino garments can be damaged by zippers or heavy trims on other items in the dryer.
-If you tumble dry, use the low tempature setting and dry your Ridge Merino seperately or with like garments to avoid any unwanted wear and tear.
+If you tumble dry, use the low temperature setting and dry your Ridge Merino separately or with like garments to avoid any unwanted wear and tear.
+Some shrinkage should be expected if tumble dried.

 Do not use Bleach